Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 | `Access-Control-Allow-Origin`                     | To relax the 'same origin' policy and allow cross-origin access.
 See CORS-policy below                 |

 The headers below are only intended to provide additional security when responses are rendered as HTML.
 As such, if the API will never return HTML in responses, then these headers may not be necessary.
-However, if there is any uncertainty about the function of the headers, or the types of information that the API returns (or may return in future), then it is RECOMMENDED to include them as part of a defence-in-depth approach.
+However, if there is any uncertainty about the function of the headers, or the types of information that the API returns (or may return in future), then it is RECOMMENDED to include them as part of a defense-in-depth approach.

 | Header                                        | Rationale                                                              |
 |-----------------------------------------------|------------------------------------------------------------------------|